Understanding "Back Wages" in Labor Law: Can You Explain What It Means?

 Dear Mr. Thanedar,

-My query is; If the court issues order of reinstatement of an employee with " 50% Back wages " so what is this "Back Wages "
+My query is: If the court issues an order of reinstatement for an employee with "50% back wages," what exactly are these "back wages"?

 Raj Kumar Hansdah

-"If the court issues order of reinstatement of an employee with " 50% Back wages " means you need to take back the employee in your rolls (presuming you had terminated him earlier); and also give him half the wages of the period during which he was not paid.
-So, if the employee was terminated and the case dragged on for five years, you"ll have to pay 50% wages for the past five years in lumpsum.
+"If the court issues an order of reinstatement of an employee with '50% Back wages,' it means you need to take back the employee on your payroll (presuming you had terminated him earlier) and also give him half the wages for the period during which he was not paid.
+So, if the employee was terminated and the case dragged on for five years, you'll have to pay 50% of the wages for the past five years in a lump sum.

-This is an instance of how the Indian judicial system protects the right of workers in case of random, unfair and illegal action of employers.
+This is an instance of how the Indian judicial system protects the rights of workers in cases of random, unfair, and illegal actions by employers.

-Hope the concept and the judgement is clear to you now.
+I hope the concept and the judgment are clear to you now.

 If you are knowledgeable about any fact, resource or experience related to this topic - please add your views.
 For articles and copyrighted material please only cite the original source link.
 Each contribution will make this page a resource useful for everyone.
 Join To Contribute